Elon Musk drama or no, Tesla still has investors on its side

 Furthermore, the Model 3 is late, and investors are concerned consumer infatuation won’t hold.
 As of April, some 23% of reservation deposits for the Model 3 were refunded, according to Second Measure.

 In its earnings statement, Tesla noted that customer deposits were down from Q1 to $942 million.
 Customers have not only had to endure long wait times for the car, but a higher than anticipated ticket price.
 The Model 3 was originally hailed as affordable at $35,000, but Tesla is only selling higher-end versions of the car at the moment.
 Meanwhile, the Nissan Leaf and Chevrolet Bolt are ramping up both production and sales.
-That said, when Tesla opened up sales of its Model 3 in July to all of North America, it reaped impressive sales.
+That said, in Q2 the company delivered 18,449 Model 3 vehicles, up from 8,182 last quarter.

 Tesla has done an excellent job of keeping investors on their toes.
 Now the big question is, What will happen if the company doesn’t reach profitability next quarter?